 The city has its share of attention-grabbing places to visit and the majority are conveniently clustered in the centre – either Downtown or Uptown.
-The most celebrated of them is the CN Tower, until recently the world’s tallest freestanding structure, which stands next to the modern hump of the SkyDome stadium, now the Rogers Centre.
-The city’s other prestige attractions kick off with the Art Gallery of Ontario, which possesses a first-rate selection of Canadian painting, and the Royal Ontario Museum, where pride of place goes to the Chinese and aboriginal peoples collections.
+The most celebrated of them is the CN Tower (until 2010 the world’s tallest freestanding structure), which stands next to the modern hump of the SkyDome stadium, now the Rogers Centre.
+The city’s other prestige attractions kick off with the Art Gallery of Ontario, which possesses a first-rate selection of Canadian painting, and the Royal Ontario Museum, where pride of place goes to the Chinese and First Peoples collections.
 Yet it’s the pick of Toronto’s smaller galleries that really add to the city’s charm.
-There are a superb collection of ceramics at the Gardiner Museum, a fascinating range of footwear at the Bata Shoe Museum and the small but eclectic Gallery of Inuit Art owned by the Toronto Dominion Bank.
+There are a superb collection of ceramics at the Gardiner Museum, a fascinating range of footwear at the Bata Shoe Museum and the small but eclectic Gallery of Inuit Art.
 You’ll find absorbing period homes too, most memorably the mock-Gothic extravagances of Casa Loma and the Victorian gentility of Spadina House, as well as the replica colonial fortress of Fort York, where Toronto began.
-Spare some time also for the good-looking buildings of the lively St Lawrence neighbourhood and the Distillery District, the city’s brightest arts and entertainments complex, sited in a capacious former distillery.
+Spare some time also for the good-looking buildings of the lively St Lawrence neighbourhood and the Distillery District, the city’s brightest arts complex, sited in a capacious former distillery.
 Indeed, there is an outstanding programme of performing arts, from dance to theatre and beyond, as well as exciting festivals, a vibrant club scene and literally hundreds of cafés and restaurants.

 Situated on the slab of land separating Lake Ontario and Georgian Bay, Toronto was on one of the early portage routes into the interior, its name taken from the Huron for “place of meeting”.
 The first European to visit the district was the French explorer Étienne Brûlé in 1615, but it wasn’t until the middle of the eighteenth century that the French made a serious effort to control Lake Ontario with the development of a simple settlement and stockade, Fort Rouillé.
 The British pushed the French from the northern shore of Lake Ontario in 1759, but then chose to ignore the site for almost forty years until the arrival of hundreds of United Empire Loyalists in the aftermath of the American Revolution.